 Eventually, there’s going to be a point where you want to tap your foot, or slap your leg, or bob your head, or something like that.
 Right then, right when you find those certain spots in the song where it feels “right” to tap your foot, you’ve found the beat of the song… and you’ve taken the first step toward learning how to play it.

 Now, if you’re like a lot of people, when you realize you’re bobbing your head, or tapping your foot, or whatever, your natural reaction might be to feel embarrassed… and when you feel embarrassed, you stop.
 And if you’re out in public, or driving your car down a crowded city street, sure, you might want to go easy on the tapping. 🙂

 But don’t lose the beat.
 And make a habit out of this whenever you listen to music, wherever you are: always listen for the beat.

 Once you can feel the beat of a song when you listen, you’re ready to get started with your guitar.
-Pick a song you want to play, get it ready to go on your stereo or computer or whatever, find a comfortable place to sit, and get your guitar out.
+Pick a song you want to play (you can find hundreds of song lessons here) find a comfortable place to sit, and get your guitar out.

 2. “Scratch” along with the music